A Mighty Girl's top picks of math toys and games for curious Mighty Girls from toddlers to teens.

 Fortunately, the parents and educators of Mighty Girls know that girls can — and do! — excel at math, and that it's a skill that can improve with practice.
 To help your own Mighty Girl excel, there's no better way than by providing her with toys and games that build math skills while bringing the play back into numbers.
 With that in mind, in this blog post, we've showcased our favorite math-themed toys and games!
-Whether the Mighty Girl in your life is a toddler or a teen, there's something here to get everyone 'adding it up'!
+Whether your Mighty Girl is a toddler or a teen, there's something here to get everyone 'adding it up'!

 Mighty Girl Math Toys and Games

 Count on plenty of learning fun and musical rewards with this delightful friend.
 Toddlers will learn about counting, colors, animals, and sizes.
 There are 10 colorful coins to drop into the slot while counting along, comparing big and small, and discovering mommy and baby animals.
 Press the piggy’s snout for musical responses, open the door for put-and-take play, and enjoy fun sing-along songs.
 It's the perfect way to get her into numbers early.